Coronavirus COVID-19 Updates

 Those whose age is greater than or equal to 65

-Those who have lung disease, heart disease, diabetes, kidney disease or are otherwise immunocompromised
+Those who have a chronic illness such as lung disease, heart disease, diabetes, kidney disease, cancer or are otherwise immunocompromised

 If you have symptoms of cough, fever, significant new fatigue or shortness of breath and you fall into any of the above at-risk categories: